 Street, Vancouver, British Columbia, V6B 4M9.
-The Manager can be contacted care of Capital West Mortgage Inc. by telephone at (604) 899-3799, by facsimile at (604) 899-0337, or by email at srubin@capitalwest.ca or shillman@capitalwest.ca.
+The Manager can be contacted by telephone at (604) 484-5998, by facsimile at (604) 899-0337, or by email at srubin@capitalwest.ca or shillman@capitalwest.ca.

 2.2 Our Business

 General

 The Issuer intends to carry on business as a "mortgage investment corporation" within the meaning of the Income Tax Act by investing primarily in a portfolio of residential, commercial, construction and other mortgages on real estate properties located in British Columbia, Alberta and Ontario.
 To the extent that available funds are not invested in mortgages, such funds will generally be invested in short-term deposits, savings accounts or government guaranteed income certificates.
 The Issuer's investments will be made in accordance with its investment policies from time to time.
 See "Investment Policies" below.